 Almost nothing can affect the safety and comfort of your home as quickly as a rodent infestation.
-In Atlanta, high levels of humidity and warm weather throughout the year invite rodents to come and stay.
-If they get inside your home, Atlanta could quickly start to feel like Ratlanta.
+High levels of humidity and warm weather throughout the year invite rodents to come and stay.
 Don’t let rodents take over your house and your sanity.
 Find out how to prevent rodents and what to do if they get inside.

 The Problem With Rodents

 What’s so dangerous about rodents?
 We’ll go in order from bad to worse:

 - They can make noise at night and keep you up.

 - They often make your home smell bad.

 - They can eat food from your pantry.